drtomonroe/drtomonroe.github.io/research_overview/index.md

 <div style="flex: 1;">
   <ul>
-   <li><strong>Using that knowledge to more clearly understand pathomechanisms.</strong> Once we identify a candidate variant and validate pathogenicity, the next step is to understand why.
+   <li><strong>Using that knowledge to more clearly understand pathomechanisms.</strong> Once a variant's effect is established, the next step is to understand why.
 Even pathogenic variants within the same gene can have divergent molecular consequences.
 Therefore, in order to understand the genesis of disease, it is critical to understand the proximal molecular consequences stemming from mutation.</li>
   </ul>
 </div>
   <div>